Two Key Operations Execs Are Leaving Apple - The Mac Observer

-Apple is about to lose to long-serving execs, it emerged Thursday.
+Apple is about to lose two long-serving execs, it emerged Thursday.
 Both Nick Forlenza and Duco Pasmooij work in the firm’s operations division (via Bloomberg News).

 Operations Execs Depart Apple